IdanFridman/CalcMicroService/README.md

 CalcMicroService
 ================

+Implemented MicroService using Spring boot:

-MicroService + Spring Integration + Mongo adapter example
+Simple app logging users into mongo using Spring Integration and Mongo adapter example